Euphoria: Addicted to Music

 The music on Euphoria is as compelling and riveting as the cinematography used.
-The soundtrack perfectly narrates the social-media crazed lives of the Gen Z characters.
-From Meg Thee Stallion, to Too $hort to Donny Hathaway - the score seamlessly oscillates from genre to genre, decade to decade.
+The soundtrack perfectly narrates the social-media-crazed lives of the Gen Z characters.
+From Meg Thee Stallion to Too $hort and Donny Hathaway - the score seamlessly oscillates from genre to genre, decade to decade.

 Executive producer, Drake, had some role in the final product of the show but it was Euphoria music supervisor, Jen Malone, alongside composer Labrinth, series creator Sam Levinson and editor Julio Perez who brought the magic to life.
 In the series' pilot, the show's protagonist and recovering drug addict, takes drugs at a house party.
 As Rue isolates herself in a bathroom to take a hit, Jamie XX and Young Thug - I Know There's Going To Be (Good Times) crescendoes in the back.
 As her psychedelic experience transpires, the track distorts in sound all without losing the essence of the song - it's brilliant.